-■ With the Table > Properties command, you can alter the properties of a worksheet.
-See section "Worksheet properties", page 350.
+■ The Properties command in the context menu is identical to the Table > Properties command in the main menu.
+It allows you to alter common properties of a worksheet.
+See section "Worksheet properties", page 372.

 Hint: As described in the section "Working with the worksheet register", you can select multiple worksheets in the worksheet register before you invoke one of these commands.
 The command will then be applied to all selected sheets at once.